Optimus Prime: Voice actors

 Optimus Prime is primarily voiced by Peter Cullen in most of his incarnations, who voiced him in the original series.
 Following the production of the 2007 film, Cullen reprised his role for the sequels and supporting media and would even voice Optimus in later series such as Transformers: Prime.
-Optimus has been voiced by a number of other voice actors in other series such as Neil Kaplan, Garry Chalk, and David Kaye in the series Transformers: Robots in Disguise, the Unicron Trilogy, and Transformers Animated, respectively.
+Optimus has been voiced by several other voice actors in other series such as Neil Kaplan, Garry Chalk, David Kaye, Jake Foushee and Chris Hemsworth in the series Transformers: Robots in Disguise, the Unicron Trilogy, Transformers: Animated, Transformers: Rescue Bots Academy and Transformers One respectively.